lcase28/pscfFieldGen/examples/pscfpp_style/README.md

 The first line of the script uses the traced invocation of pscfFieldGen to generate a KGRID field file ('in/rho_kgrid').
-The traced invocation (flag `-t`) causes the program to echo the input read from *model*.
+The traced invocation (flag `-t`) causes the program to echo the input read from *model*, and output notice of key steps in its calculation.
-After echoing this data, the program subsequently prints the details of the Lattice it will use, the crystal structure it will use, and output notice of key steps in its calculation.
-The addition of ` > logs/generation` at the end of the command redirects this output to a file 'generation' in the sub-directory 'logs' within the example's root directory.
+The addition of ` > logs/generation`
+at the end of the command redirects this output to a file 'generation' in the sub-directory 'logs' within the example's root directory.